-Looking to fly with your emotional support animal?
-Luckily, you can still travel with your animal but the Department of Transportation has changed and updated some rules.
+Are you looking to fly with your emotional support animal?
+Luckily, you can still travel with your animal, but the Department of Transportation has changed and updated some rules.

-As of now, a number of airlines have changed their policies and now, most of them do not recognize emotional support animals differently from a pet, in terms of charges and pet fee.
-The department has also introduced new policies and tightened the rules about which animals are allowed to fly on the plane.
+As of now, several airlines have changed their policies, and now, most of them do not recognize emotional support animals differently from a pet in terms of charges and pet fees.
+The department has also introduced new policies and tightened the rules about which animals can fly on the plane.

 In many cases, the passengers brought animals like pigs, ducks, and monkeys that are difficult to handle and could be dangerous for other passengers.

 The new rules and policies went into effect in March 2021, and the airlines are adopting those policies.
 Airlines will decide whether or not they allow emotional support animals on their flights, which could open up a whole new world for those with mental health issues.